michalmonday/xohw23-121/docs/setup_guide.md

 The compilation takes some time, but eventually it should output the image file into `PYNQ/sdbuild/output/ZC706/` directory (the image file is quite large, around 7GB size).
 Then we can flash the SD card with the image file using a program like [Etcher](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie).

 ### Potential issues with compilation
-It probably shouldn't happen if you follow steps above, but while trying to figure out how to compile the sd card image (using slightly different commands) I encountered [this issue](https://discuss.pynq.io/t/gordian-knot-make-gcc-multilib-vs-gcc-arm-linux-gnueabihf/2791/2) and [this issue](https://discuss.pynq.io/t/error-during-creation-of-pynq-sd-related-to-gcc-mb-build/3112).
+It probably shouldn't happen if you follow steps above, but while trying to figure out how to compile the sd card image (using slightly different commands) we encountered [this issue](https://discuss.pynq.io/t/gordian-knot-make-gcc-multilib-vs-gcc-arm-linux-gnueabihf/2791/2) and [this issue](https://discuss.pynq.io/t/error-during-creation-of-pynq-sd-related-to-gcc-mb-build/3112).
 What helped was removing all files/folders from `PYNQ/sdbuild/build/gcc-mb` except `.build` directory (hidden because it starts with a dot), note that these folders/files may only exist after the error happens (so don't try to delete them before encountering the same error).
 Then download [expat.2.4.1.tar.bz2](https://discuss.pynq.io/t/error-during-creation-of-pynq-sd-related-to-gcc-mb-build/3112) and [isl-0.20.tar.gz](http://mirror.sobukus.de/files/src/isl/) and place them in `PYNQ/sdbuild/build/gcc-mb/.build/tarballs/` directory.
 After that running `make` should fix these problems.

 ## Insert SD card into ZC706 board and adjust switches